 Preparation Sessions are held on a regular basis.

-Marriage enquiries can be made directly to Fr Peter using the phone numbers listed above.
+Marriage inquiries can be made directly to Fr Avinash using the phone numbers listed above.

 Six months notice please.